xTheEc0/Listen.moe-SlackStatusUpdater/README.md

 UPDATE 2018-03-27 - Now supports jpop and kpop streams.
 Again, made easy by TheAkio's wrapper : P

+UPDATE 2018-07-10 - Complete code rework thanks to people from reddit : )

 P.S: I am in no way good at js or programming.
 Just a little personal pet project : )